 Planning Officers find existing systems unreliable, inconsistent and inflexible and software providers unresponsive.
 This should be monitored continuously by the product team.

 Participation of other councils

 The business case for the system is dependent on the participation of many councils both in the development of the system and its implementation.
-Whilst we engaged with ten councils as part of the discovery, many others have contacted the team via Twitter and Slack.

 Customer satisfaction